idtx314/mill_controller/README.md

 4. Calibrate your workspace and the location of the material for imaging by following the instructions in the [Calibrating The Workspace and Material] section.
 If none of your calibration data has changed since the last time you calibrated, then you may skip this step and the most recent data will be used.

 5. Launch the mill controller by entering `roslaunch mill_controller mill_controller.launch`.
 By default, the mill controller will expect you to be placing an 11"x8.5" piece of paper in the lower left corner of the workspace, with the long side parallel to the workspace's bottom edge.
 You can customize the dimensions, location, and rotation of the material by adding input arguments to the command.
-These arguments are explained in detail in the [Launch Files and Arguments] section.
+These arguments are explained in detail in the [Launch Files, Nodes, and Arguments] section.
 For example: to change the position of the material's origin to 200mm on the x axis and 150mm on the y axis in the machine workspace, we would instead enter the command:
 `roslaunch mill_controller mill_controller.launch x_offset:=200 y_offset:=150`

    You should also change the usb port and video port if necessary using the appropriate arguments.
 Determining what video port your camera is on is described in the [Calibrating the Workspace and Material] section.
 You can identify the usb port your X-Carve has been assigned by using the same method with the command `ls /dev/ttyUSB*`.

 6. Now that your material is in place, the workspace is calibrated, your trajectory is ready, and you have launched the mill controller with arguments to inform it of the material position and dimensions, it is time to run your trajectory.
-Since we did not launch the mill controller with a file name to run automatically (see [Launch Files and Arguments] for more on this option) we will need to publish a string message containing the name of our trajectory csv file.
+Since we did not launch the mill controller with a file name to run automatically (see [Launch Files, Nodes, and Arguments] for more on this option) we will need to publish a string message containing the name of our trajectory csv file.
 Open a new console and enter the following command, replacing the name of the trajectory file if necessary:
 `rostopic pub /csv_name_topic std_msgs/String "data: 'my_trajectory.csv'"`

 7. The mill controller will now read my_trajectory.csv from the trajectories/ directory, translate it into a gcode file named "output.gcode", and stream those gcode commands to the X-Carve.
 Since we did not place the X-Carve in closed loop mode, it will run the entire trajectory before taking an image of the completed drawing and publishing its output.